sarwanzada/sarwanzada/README.md

 An Artificial Intelligence Student during the weekdays.
 <br>
-A football and cricket player on the weekends.
+A football player on the weekends.

 # ⚡ What i like to do to relax